RedisLabs/redislabs-docs/content/platforms/kubernetes/_index.md

 - Step 3: Setup Redis Enterprise cluster
 - Step 4: Create a Redis database and test your connectivity

-_Note: The deployment is deliberately simplified and is great for getting started with Kubernetes and Redis Enterprise fast.
-It certainly isn't intended for production use._

 ### Requirements

 The steps below were performed using the latest [Google Cloud sdk](https://cloud.google.com/sdk/) and [kubectl tool](https://kubernetes.io/docs/tasks/kubectl/install/) on MacOS.
 There may be slight differences in detailed instructions with another operating system.

 ## Step 1: Create a Kubernetes cluster on Google Cloud

-Lets first get your commandline environment set up.
+Let's first get your CLI environment set up.

 - First authenticate to your Google Cloud environment.